 “You didn’t kill him, though.”

-“You were the best aspect of life for someone obviously struggling with mental illness.”
+“You were the best aspect of life for someone obviously struggling.”

 Dan bit his sandwich, but suddenly lost his appetite.
-“Anyway, you can understand why school was difficult that year.
+“Anyway, you can see why school was difficult that year.
 The worst was in late May, when…”